opendatasoft/ods-documentation/source/publishing_data/03_scheduling_updates/scheduling_updates.rst

 Adding a remote data source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To schedule a dataset, you need to add a remote data source, specified as a URL (HTTP or FTP) to a file or connect to a remote service.
+To schedule a dataset, you need to add a remote data source, specified as a URL (HTTP or FTP) to a file or configure a remote service.
 For more information, see :doc:`../01_creating_a_dataset/retrieving_file` and :doc:`../01_creating_a_dataset/configuring_remote_service`.

 Specifying scheduling interval